MrPL02/Flip-the-Clip/README.md

 # How To Import Other Microgames
 1. Download the .mgame file.
 2. Open your user folder.
-3. Move the file in that folder.
+3. Move the file to that folder.
 4. Make the game reload microgames, the game reloads microgames eachtime you move to a different menu.
 5. Now your very original microgame may be selected on gameplay.

 # How To Download Le Source Code
 1. Download Godot version 4.0 BETA 9 or one more recent.
 (You may need to visit [Godot news tab](https://godotengine.org/news/default/1).)
 2. Download the source code on a .zip file.
-(Press [ Code > Download ZIP ] on the code tab.)
+(Press [ Code > Download ZIP ] on the code button.)
 3. **Import** the proyect on Godot using the .zip file.
 4. Profit.